 If you like GammaRay, there's an easy way to support its development.
 Just enable telemetry data submission via 'Help > Contribute' in the GammaRay client.
 This allows us to see which platforms, Qt versions and tools are most relevant for you, so we can focus on those.
 Thank you!

-GammaRay is available as part of Qt Automotive Suite including Qt Creator integration and professional support, or GPL-licensed on Github.
+At the time of writing, GammaRay was available as part of Qt Automotive Suite including Qt Creator integration and professional support, or GPL-licensed on Github.
+This has since been discontinued.